The kids are here!

 The people you buy from, their herd status will be your herd status for better or worse.

 3.)
 Is the goat a baby, usually priced cheaper?
 These are a great choice if you are not looking to breed anytime soon and want to raise one.
 Males tend to be up to the task of breeding adult full size does between 8 and 10 months.
+That said we have had some randy Billy's over the years that could breed adult does at 5 months, but it is not the norm.
+It just depends on the goat, how tenacious he is and how willing she is.
 Yes they are potent at birth, can breed their sisters quite young but they cannot settle( successfully impregnate) a `1`35-150 lb. doe easily until they get some size on them .
-I wont say its impossible but from experience breeding bucks and does its unlikely.
+I wont say its impossible but from experience , breeding bucks and does, its unlikely.
 As far as does go they need to be a year old or at least 80 lbs. which ever comes first .
 I prefer to wait until at least 18 months of age on does.
 If I sell a ready to go breeding animal, it will cost more and rightfully so than a weanling.
 You wont be feeding it for a year, its in good health ready to go.

 4) Registered?
 Unregistered?
 Purebred?
 Mixed breed?
 This is a personal decision and there are many excellent examples of all of these but even more poor and questionable examples of the above.
 Regardless, it cost the same amount of money to feed them and time to take care of them.
 Good genetics and careful, selective breeding will give you a stronger herd and more prolific, solid, breeding animal overall and pay off on future offspring produced.
 Always breed only the best to the best that you can afford .
 I am not talking about color here, spots, flashiness etc. I am talking about physical soundness, breeding soundness, milk production, meat production, good mothering ability, good disposition, longevity, parasite resistance, etc. You get the picture.
-A beautiful spotted goat that lacks all the above might make good curry or a good rug (yes I have one, made it myself, sorry if you are offended, we are not vegetarians here. ) or a beautiful and loving pet.
+A spotted goat that lacks some or all the above is just poor breeding in color.
 Now if you can get the whole package , awesome, but I see too much focus on color today and not enough on the more important things.
-I will never sell a goat I wouldn't personally own and breed, those are culls , they go in my freezer.
+I will never sell a goat I wouldn't personally own and breed, those are culls and treated accordingly.